Your guide to the best cafes Knightsbridge has to offer.

 Founded in Athens in 1991, Carpo coffee shop has completely grown and flourished, now with five branches in Athens, and three in London.

 The Knightsbridge branch is absolutely fantastic.
-One of my favourite cafes near Harrods, these guys really know their stuff when it comes to coffee.
-Theyonly use the highest quality beans and methods to ensure that their customers have a complete sensory experience.
+One of our favourite cafes near Harrods, these guys really know their stuff when it comes to coffee.
+They only use the highest quality beans and methods to ensure that their customers have a complete sensory experience.

 What sets Carpo apart from many of the other coffee shops in Knightsbridge, is that they completely immerse their visitors in the history of the coffee, the smells, sounds and flavours, which is truly memorable.